 - be a product manager or a project coordinator

-The Master of Science degree completed in the Programme qualifies the graduates for PhD studies in Turku, elsewhere in Finland or universities worldwide.
+The Master of Science degree completed in the Programme qualifies the graduates for Ph.D. studies in Turku, elsewhere in Finland, or in universities worldwide.

 Graduates from the programme are eligible to apply for a position at the University of Turku Graduate School, UTUGS.
 The Graduate School consists of doctoral programmes, which cover all disciplines and doctoral candidates of the University.

 Together with the doctoral programmes, the Graduate School provides systematic and high-quality doctoral training.
 UTUGS aims to train highly qualified experts with the skills required for both professional careers in research and other positions of expertise.